Laurent Fourchard

-Laurent Fourchard is a French historian and political scientist at the National Foundation for Political Science (FNSP)'s Centre for International Relations (CERI) and at the Urban School of Sciences Po Paris, where he is a research professor.
+Laurent Fourchard (born 1966) is a French historian and political scientist at the National Foundation for Political Science (FNSP)'s Centre for International Relations (CERI) and at the Urban School of Sciences Po Paris, where he is a research professor.
 His research and publications explore the themes of crime and violence, security and vigilantism, urbanism and governance of metropolises, urban transport and transport unionism, political sociology of Nigeria and South Africa, and the history and historiography of contemporary Africa.
 In June 2023, Fourchard won the Distinguished Scholar Award of the Lagos Studies Association.

 Education

 Fourchard obtained a Master of Philosophy in history at University of Paris 7 (now Paris Diderot University) in 1995.
 He earned his doctorate degree in African history at the same university in 2000 under the supervision of Catherine Coquery-Vidrovitch.
 He then received a Habilitation (HDR) in political science from Sciences Po Paris in 2014, under the guaranteeship of Jean François Bayart and Frederick Cooper.